bugzilla/limnoria-bugzilla/README.txt

 displays details about that bug or attachment.

 The plugin has lots and lots of configuration options, and all the configuration options have help, so feel free to read up after loading the plugin itself, using the "config help" command.

+Note that if you set it up to parse incoming bugmail, the bot will need WRITE access to your mail spool *directory* (not just the spool file).
+This is because of procmail-compatible file locking and temp files.
+Often you can do this by adding the bot user to the 'mail' group.